jasonvla/mei_encoding_course/README.md

 The same issue applies to the other directives in measure 8 and 9.
 The font itself looks identical (I assume both fonts are Times New Roman) but in Fig. 16, it is way thicker than in my version.
 Adjusting @fontstyle within `<rend>` did not change anything in the rendering itself.

 As of right now, I hope that this report helps to see both the encoding skills I've picked up during the course and the aspects I am currently struggling with.
 Despite the encoding being absolutely not perfect, I think that I've deepened my understanding of MEI in a way where I am now able to read .mei files without being overwhelmed or confused at all.
-Furthermore, I think the course and this assignment enabled me to pick up many more concepts of MEI through self-study but as I've shown in the Problems-section, there still is a lot of work to do in order to become more fluent, consistent and reliable in mei-encoding.
+Furthermore, the course and this assignment enabled me to pick up many more concepts of MEI through self-study but as I've shown in the Problems-section, there still is a lot of work to do in order to become more fluent, consistent and reliable in mei-encoding.

 ## Next steps
 This is a short summary of how I would now continue with the encoding: